WenjunSUN1997/ner_tr/README.md

-#  LIT: Label-Informed Transformers on Token- and Sequence-based Classification
+#  :fire: LIT :fire: : Label-Informed Transformers on Token- and Sequence-based Classification

 ## 1. Description

-In this repo, we applied Transformer structure to acieve token-level and sequence-level classification.
+In this repo, we propose LIT, an end-to-end pipeline architecture that integrates Transformer's Encoder-Decoder mechanism with an additional label semantic similarity to token-based classification tasks (i.e., historical Named Entity Recognition (NER), Automatic Term Extraction (ATE)) as well as sequence-based classification tasks (i.e., Sentiment Analysis).

 ---